TEC-BridgeAI/Grandmas/README.md

 # GRANDMAS - Grading And Management System

+**Open Source**
+This project is open-source and licensed under the [Apache License 2.0](LICENSE).
+The source code is available at: [https://github.com/TEC-BridgeAI/grandmas](https://github.com/TEC-BridgeAI/grandmas)

 A comprehensive grading and management system that can handle various question types and input methods.

 ## Features